 The translation of the word “Umpqua,” meaning “thundering waters,” defines the area.
 High mountain lakes, heart stopping rapids, peaceful ponds and thundering waterfalls, including the beautiful Toketee Falls, offer visitors plenty to see and do.

-The popular 79 mile North Umpqua Trail is very near and can be accessed easily from the campground from the Wright Creek or Mott Trailheads.
-Within the campground, you can catch the path of the Riverview Trail and treat yourself to amazing views of the river.
+The popular 79 mile North Umpqua Trail is nearby and can be accessed easily from the campground from the Wright Creek or Mott Trailheads.
+Within the campground, you can walk along the Riverview Trail and treat yourself to amazing views of the river.
+Opportunities for mountain biking and whitewater rafting are within 10 miles.

 This campground sits along the route of the Rogue-Umpqua National Scenic Byway.
 The Byway offers 172 miles of diverse river and mountain landscapes that traverses through the Umpqua and Rogue River valleys.
 Travel from rolling oak covered hills and towering coniferous forests, to roaring white water rapids and incised inter-canyon lava flows.
 The highway travels alongside the Upper Rogue and the Wild & Scenic North Umpqua River.